 In simple terms, automobile insurance means financial protection given by the insurance company to the policyholder.
 There are two parties involved in the agreement i.e. policyholder and the insurer.
 Insurance policies are basically divided into comprehensive and third party insurance.
-Comprehensive insurance protects you from damages happened to your car and the third party insurance acts as a cover for the damages caused to the other person or property by your car.
+Comprehensive insurance protects you from damages that happened to your car and the third party insurance acts as a cover for the damages caused to the other person or property in your car.

 Types of Motor Insurance

 The government of India has made compulsory for every vehicle running on the roads of this country to have at least this insurance.
 This policy provides coverage against legal liabilities that may arise due to injuries, death, or property death.

 This type of insurance provides coverage for their own vehicle for the damages caused to the other person or property.
 This policy also covers the damages which are related to man-made tragedies, such as riots, thefts, vandalism, malicious activities, terrorist activities, etc. In addition to that, it covers damages caused by natural disasters like floods, earthquakes, landslides, storms, etc.

 In India it’s compulsory to have third-party insurance, it would also be a wise decision to opt for comprehensive motor insurance because it provides adequate coverage for the damages for your vehicle.
 When it comes to buying insurance, never be underinsured.